folioblocks/folioblocks/readme.txt

 - Modified Modular Gallery layout logic to improve performane on servers.

 0.7.8
-- All locked features on free version now link to Upgrade page
+- All locked features on free version now link to Upgrade page.
 - Changelog in Portfolio Block settings page is now automatically pulled from readme.txt

 0.7.7
-- Added hooks and toggles for Lazy Load feature to Carousel, Grid, Justified, Masony, and Modular Galleries
+- Added hooks and toggles for Lazy Load feature to Carousel, Grid, Justified, Masony, and Modular Galleries.
-- Freemius integration bug fixes
+- Freemius integration bug fixes.

 0.7.6
-- Freemius integration bug fixes
+- Freemius integration bug fixes.

 0.7.5
-- Freemius integration bug fixes
+- Freemius integration bug fixes.

 0.7.4
-- Integrated Freemius premium feature blocks on Video Gallery Block
+- Integrated Freemius premium feature blocks on Video Gallery Block.

 0.7.3
-- Integrated Freemius premium feature blocks on Carousel Gallery & Before & After blocks
+- Integrated Freemius premium feature blocks on Carousel Gallery & Before & After blocks.

 0.7.2
-- Integrated Freemius premium feature blocks on Masonry Gallery & Modular Gallery blocks
+- Integrated Freemius premium feature blocks on Masonry Gallery & Modular Gallery blocks.

 0.7.1
-- Integrated Freemius SDK into plugin
+- Integrated Freemius SDK into plugin.
-- Integrated Freemius premium feature blocks on Grid Gallery & Justifed Gallery blocks
+- Integrated Freemius premium feature blocks on Grid Gallery & Justifed Gallery blocks.

 0.7.0
-- Moved Modular Gallery logic from Image Row into parent block for improved resizing performance
+- Moved Modular Gallery logic from Image Row into parent block for improved resizing performance.
-- Improved first placeholder screen on Modular Gallery
+- Improved first placeholder screen on Modular Gallery.
-- Improvec first placeholder screen on Video Gallery
+- Improvec first placeholder screen on Video Gallery.

 0.6.9
-- Add Before & After comparison block
+- Add Before & After comparison block.
-- Fixed block previews for all blocks
+- Fixed block previews for all blocks.
-- Fixed bug on Carousel gallery that prevented block from re-sizing correctly before page was saved
+- Fixed bug on Carousel gallery that prevented block from re-sizing correctly before page was saved.

 0.6.8
-- Fixed stability on thumbnail injection into List View
+- Fixed stability on thumbnail injection into List View.

 0.6.7
-- Render.php on Carousel Gallery Block complete
+- Render.php on Carousel Gallery Block complete.
-- Fixed bug container-type bug on PB Image Block
+- Fixed bug container-type bug on PB Image Block.

 0.6.6
-- Building Carousel Gallery Block
+- Began building Carousel Gallery Block.

 0.6.5
-- Added custom icons to all blocks
+- Added custom icons to all blocks.

 0.6.4
-- Fixed download icon in lightbox on Grid, Justified, Masonry, and Modular galleries
+- Fixed download icon in lightbox on Grid, Justified, Masonry, and Modular galleries.
-- Fixed arrow placement in lightbox on Mobile
+- Fixed arrow placement in lightbox on Mobile.
-- Tweaked styles for download icon
+- Tweaked styles for download icon.

 0.6.3
-- Organized gallery settings
+- Organized gallery settings.

 0.6.2
-- Added Right-Click Prevention to Grid, Justified, Masonry, and Modular galleries
+- Added Right-Click Prevention to Grid, Justified, Masonry, and Modular galleries.

 0.6.1
-- Fixed a bug in Masonry where adding border messed up the layout in the block editor
+- Fixed a bug in Masonry where adding border messed up the layout in the block editor.
-- Fixed margin-bottom bug in Justified gallery on Mobile
+- Fixed margin-bottom bug in Justified gallery on Mobile.

 0.6.0
-- Added support for Image downloads in Grid, Justified, Masonry, and Modular galleries
+- Added support for Image downloads in Grid, Justified, Masonry, and Modular galleries.
-- Switched the on Image hover to show Title instead of caption
+- Switched the on Image hover to show Title instead of caption.

 0.5.5
 - Added support for borders and border-radius to PB Image Block